Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 To account for unobserved heterogeneity at the national level, country fixed effects are included.
 Standard errors are clustered at the country level to address the nested structure of the data.
 As a robustness check, a multilevel version of the model was also estimated; results are reported in the Supplementary Material.
 Finally, independents and parties with fewer than 500 tweets were excluded from the analysis to reduce estimation noise due to high variance in small samples.

 While our dataset consists of individual-level messages posted by parliamentarians, we aggregate these data to the party level for analysis.
-This decision rests on the assumption -- well-grounded in research on parliamentary systems -- that elected representatives typically act as strategic communicators embedded within party organizations.
-Their public messaging is shaped by coordinated party strategies, shared political objectives, and party discipline, particularly on highly visible platforms such as social media, where their statements are often interpreted as reflective of the party line.
-Aggregating to the party level allows us to identify systematic patterns in communication and relate them to party-level attributes -- such as ideology, populism, and governing status -- that are central to our theoretical framework.
-This approach also follows established research in comparative political communication, which has demonstrated that party-level characteristics are key predictors of strategic messaging behavior.
+This choice reflects our theoretical focus on party strategy.
+In parliamentary systems, elected representatives are typically embedded within party organizations and operate under varying degrees of party discipline and coordination.
+As a result, their public communication is not purely individual but often shaped by shared party goals, strategic incentives, and collective positioning \parencite[e.g.,][]{cox1993legislative,bowler1999party,sieberer2006party}.
+This is particularly the case on highly visible platforms such as social media, where messages are frequently interpreted by audiences, journalists, and opponents as indicative of the party's stance rather than that of a single politician.

+Aggregating to the party level therefore allows us to capture systematic patterns in communication that reflect party-level strategy and to relate these patterns directly to party characteristics—such as ideology, populism, and governing status—that are central to our theoretical framework.
+This approach is also consistent with a large body of comparative research showing that party-level attributes are key predictors of political behavior and communication, particularly in proportional and coalition-based systems \parencite[e.g.,][]{klingemann2006parties,schumacher2013left}.

+To account for temporal effects such as changing institutional position and electoral cycles, we aggregate tweets to the party level separately for each combination of cabinet status (in government vs.\ in opposition) and election proximity (within or outside the three-month pre-election window).
+This means that if a party changed cabinet status and also had elections during the data collection period, it can appear at most four times in the dataset---once for each of the four possible combinations of these two binary indicators.

+Several limitations of this approach merit attention.
+First, while we account for temporal effects, the analysis abstracts from more fine-grained, context-specific dynamics such as election campaigns, scandals, or political crises.
+Electoral periods are treated in a harmonized way across countries, which facilitates cross-national comparison but may obscure short-term fluctuations in negativity.
+Future research could build on this by examining how negative campaigning varies over time and in response to country-specific political events.